CmdrApollo/ZineScript/docs/documentation/index.md

 1. surface - the surface to apply noise to
 2. color - the color of the noise
 3. region - the region of the surface that the noise should cover, stored as a table in the format `{ x, y, width, height }`, all measured in inches
+4. pixelSize - size in pixels of each noise tile
-4. coverage - likelihood for each pixel in the surface to get chosen to be filled by the noise
+5. coverage - likelihood for each pixel in the surface to get chosen to be filled by the noise

 `zine:noise` returns the surface object that was passed into it.